Scroll down to browse all the events

 Saturday 29th5.15pm | Archway Methodist Church | £4

 At the first ever ArchWay With Words Festival, around 60 people gathered in the Mall to sing Wuthering Heights by Kate Bush.
 It was truly memorable!
 And such fun we did it again a year later!
 This year there'll be a big group singalong as the Grand Finale of the festival and we'll definitely be doing Wuthering Heights again - Bigger and Bushier !!
 We'll likely have a twitter vote in the run-up or send us a message - which songs shall we do?

 Saturday 29th5pm | Archway Market at Navigator Square | FREE

 We do this every year - it’s great fun, and a really good way to let the writer in you break loose.
 Bag yourself some words, and then arrange them, as you please!
 We have big magnetic display space and they will form a display increasing in size and curiosity throughout the day!

 Word On The Street will lay on an especially massive ‘Word On The Street’ bookstall, with quality 2nd hand books, half price new children’s books and The Pavement Professor's own choice of new books.
 Come and have a browse!
-You'll also find the finest produce, speciality ingredients, street food, cakes, sweets and surprises.
-Open every Saturday on the corner of Holloway Road and St Johns Grove N19 5SS
+You'll also find the finest cheeses and produce, speciality ingredients, street food & cakes, pictures, jewellery, bric-a-brac and surprises.
+Open every Saturday in Navigator Square.